Ninja Tune: 1990–1999

-Following a Coldcut tour in Japan with Norman Cook, a.k.a.
-Fatboy Slim, then of Beats International, the label lifted its moniker and aesthetic from the Japanese TV shows of the 1950s and 1960s based on the Ninja.
-With their first releases in the early 1990s, Ninja Tune went on to, according to Pitchfork, "usher in trip-hop/instrumental hip hop".
+Following a Coldcut tour in Japan with Norman Cook (a.k.a.
+Fatboy Slim, then of Beats International) the label lifted its moniker and aesthetic from the Japanese TV shows of the 1950s and 1960s based on the Ninja.
+With their first releases in the early 1990s, Ninja Tune went on to "usher in trip-hop/instrumental hip hop." according to Pitchfork.

-After Coldcut's success with their first label, Ahead of Our Time, contractual issues prevented them from releasing anything under their own name.
+After Coldcut's success with their first label, Ahead of Our Time, contractual issues prevented them from releasing anything under their name.
 Ninja Tune's inaugural release was Coldcut's (under the name Bogus Order) house break collection Zen Brakes Vol. 1 in 1990.
-The label got a bigger name for itself when Coldcut, as DJ Food, released their funky hip hop jazz-breaks album, Jazz Brakes Vol. 1, which, according to Record Collector, "blew up" in the DJ circuit.
+The label's profile increased when Coldcut, as DJ Food, released their funky hip-hop jazz-breaks album, Jazz Brakes Vol. 1, which "blew up" in the DJ circuit, according to Record Collector.
 DJ Food's Jazz Brakes series were intended as source material for DJs and producers who worked with breaks and beats.

 In 1992, Peter Quicke joined as label manager, as did Patrick Carpenter, a.k.a.
-PC, who joined Coldcut as sound engineer.
-PC would become a crucial member of Ninja Tune, and from Jazz Brakes Vol. 4 onward, an integral part of the DJ Food production team.
+PC, who joined Coldcut as a sound engineer.
 Steinski, a big inspiration behind Coldcut's initial forays into music, released his first Ninja Tune EP as Steinski and Mass Media in the same year.
-The single, in the words of Pitchfork, "builds on a catchy loop of the Jackson 5's 'It's Great to Be Here' and creates one of the few anti-Gulf War protest songs of the era, transforming [ U.S. President George H. W. ] Bush's speech into a pop hook ('Regrettably, we now believe/ That only force will make him leave') and interspersing quotes from Jello Biafra ('don't hate the media, become the media!') and Mario Savio's famous 1964 address to the Berkeley Free Speech Movement".
+According to Nate Patrin, the single "builds on a catchy loop of the Jackson 5's 'It's Great to Be Here' and creates one of the few anti-Gulf War protest songs of the era, transforming [U.S. President George H. W.] Bush's speech into a pop hook ('Regrettably, we now believe/ That only force will make him leave') and interspersing quotes from Jello Biafra ('don't hate the media, become the media!') and Mario Savio's famous 1964 address to the Berkeley Free Speech Movement."

-Between 1994 and 1997 Ninja explored and defined the instrumental hip hop beats sound further (often known as trip hop).
+Between 1994 and 1997, Ninja explored the instrumental hip hop beats sound (often known as trip hop).
 Its pioneering influence on the genre became more prevalent with the label's first compilation, Funkjazztical Tricknology, in 1995.
-The genre originated in England as a successor to acid house, taking in acid jazz and funk, and using hip hop style breakbeats rather than the mechanical '4 on the floor' drum rhythm of house.
-Ninja artists especially looked beyond the normal sampling sources of old funk records into jazz, epitomised by Ninja act The Cinematic Orchestra.
+The genre originated in England as a successor to acid house, taking influence from acid jazz and funk, and using hip hop style breakbeats rather than the mechanical '4 on the floor' drum rhythm of the house.